-In his home, Whisly helps by caring for children and running errands.
-He lives with his stepfather and his mother.
+Whisly lives with his stepfather and his mother.
+His duties at home include caring for children and running errands.
+There are 2 children in the family.
 His stepfather is sometimes employed and his mother is sometimes employed.
-There are 2 children in the family.

 As part of Compassion's ministry, Whisly participates in Vacation Bible School.
 He is also in primary school where his performance is below average.
 Playing with cars, art and running are his favorite activities.